openagentics/kiro-q-bridge/README.md

 - ✅ **💰 Cost-Conscious Development**: Immediate feedback on expensive operations and optimizations
 - ✅ **🛡️ Security-First Approach**: Live security analysis of both code and deployed infrastructure
 - ✅ **Proactive Problem Solving**: Issues identified and solutions suggested before they become critical
-- ✅ **Cross-Project Intelligence**: Insights and patterns shared across all development work
+- ✅ **Cross-Project Intelligence**: Insights and patterns from your personal development work
 - ✅ **Automated Documentation**: Real-time documentation that stays synchronized with code
 - ✅ **📊 Performance Optimization**: CloudWatch-driven insights and improvement suggestions

-**For Teams:**
+**For Individual Developers:**
-- ✅ **Consistent Standards**: Q ensures all team members follow best practices through Kiro
+- ✅ **Personal AI Assistant**: Q learns your coding patterns and provides personalized suggestions
-- ✅ **💰 Unified Cost Management**: Team-wide visibility into AWS spending and optimization opportunities
+- ✅ **💰 Cost Awareness**: Individual visibility into AWS spending for your projects
-- ✅ **🛡️ Centralized Security**: Consistent security posture across all team projects and deployments
+- ✅ **🛡️ Security Guidance**: Personal security recommendations for your code and deployments
-- ✅ **Knowledge Sharing**: Q learns from each developer's patterns and shares insights
+- ✅ **Continuous Learning**: Q adapts to your preferences and improves over time
-- ✅ **Quality Assurance**: Automated code review and improvement suggestions
+- ✅ **Quality Improvement**: Automated code review and suggestions tailored to your work
-- ✅ **Onboarding Acceleration**: New team members get intelligent guidance through Kiro
+- ✅ **Skill Development**: Intelligent guidance to help you learn and grow as a developer

 **For Organizations:**
 - ✅ **Development Velocity**: Faster development cycles with intelligent automation